Amnesty is constitutional... but what now?

-MadridHe The Constitutional Court (TC) has endorsed the validity of the amnesty law This Thursday, by six votes to four, the progressive majority prevailed over the four conservative judges, who will issue a dissenting opinion.
-The law thus seeks to end the criminal consequences of the Trial, but this will not entail immediate application of the law to the 2017 leaders, including former President Carles Puigdemont, who is still in exile.
+MadridHe The Constitutional Court (TC) has endorsed the validity of the amnesty law The Constitution was approved this Thursday by six votes to four: the progressive majority prevailed over the four conservative judges, who will issue a dissenting opinion.
+The law thus seeks to put an end to the criminal consequences of the Trial, but this will not entail immediate application of the law to the leaders of 2017, including former President Carles Puigdemont, who is still in exile.
 It should be noted that the high court's decision endorses the entire law in general, responding to the appeal filed by the People's Party (PP), but does not assess how it should be applied in specific cases.
+According to data from the Òmnium amnesty commission, in its May 30 report, 48 cases of amnesty granting remain pending questions of unconstitutionality or preliminary rulings before the CJEU, while in 75 cases there was no judicial response, and in more than 300, no judicial response had been processed.

 And with this first verdict, the Constitutional Court's work isn't over; on the contrary.
 It's only the first step in a task that could drag on until the end of the year.
 Once the PP's appeal is finalized, it must address those of the autonomous communities that also challenged the amnesty law: a total of fifteen.
-There are fourteen appeals filed by the autonomous communities governed by the PP and another by Castilla-La Mancha, chaired by Emiliano García Page, a socialist critic of Pedro Sánchez.
+There are fourteen appeals filed by the autonomous communities governed by the PP and another by Castilla-La Mancha, chaired by the socialist critic of Pedro Sánchez, Emiliano García Page.

-This deliberation, however, would already take place in September.
-In the remainder of June and July, the Constitutional Court will be in charge of drafting the amnesty ruling—the result of the deliberation must be put on paper—and the dissenters will also cast their separate votes.
-In any case, the outcome of these appeals is foreseeable after the Constitutional Court has already endorsed the law's fit into the Constitution following the PP's appeal.
+This deliberation, however, would be in September.
+In any case, the outcome of these appeals is foreseeable after the Constitutional Court has already endorsed the law's fit into the constitution following the PP's appeal.

 Questions of unconstitutionality